 Ever wondered how many slides are optimum for a presentation, what duration should your presentation be, and what should be your font size?
 A famous American marketing specialist known as Guy Kawasaki came up with a set formula to determine all these factors.
 This is known as the 10-20-30 rule.
-If you are wondering how you can use the 10 20 30 rule for Presentations and its relevance for your PowerPoint presentations in 2022, allow us to explain all that you need to know.
+If you are wondering how you can use the 10 20 30 rule for Presentations and its relevance for your PowerPoint presentations, allow us to explain all that you need to know.

 What is the 10 20 30 Rule for Presentations?

 The 10 20 30 Rule for presentations implies that you should only have 10 slides, deliver them in no more than 20 minutes and keep your font at 30 points.

 While 10 20 30 rule might appear a bit bizarre at first, it is worth mentioning here that the rule was the brainchild of none other than Guy Kawasaki!
 For those of you who might not be familiar with the name, Guy Takeo Kawasaki was the founder of the 10 20 30 Rule for Presentations.
 He is one of the pioneers of the Silicon Valley, credited with marketing Macintosh computers during the 1980s.
 A venture capitalist, marketing specialist, and the man responsible for making the word evangelist popular in marketing, his words are not to be taken lightly.
 Especially if you are on your way to delivering a pitch deck!

 How to use the 10/20/30 Rule for Presentations?

 To use the 10 20 30 rule in your PowerPoint presentations, you simply consider the three points mentioned below.